 About Artist

 Ratthakorn Disjayen (born 1986, Nonthaburi, Thailand) is an artist interested in the relationship between death and human existence.
-Disjayen's conceptual sculptures often use human bones as symbols to convey the notion of death embedded in every individual, a truth that's often overlooked.
+Disjayen's conceptual sculptures often use human bones as symbols to convey the notion of death embedded in every individual, a truth that is often overlooked.
 Despite frequently witnessing the deaths of others, people often fail to recognize their own mortality until they experience the loss of a beloved family member.

 Currently, Ratthakorn continues to explore the theme of death in relation to human lifestyles in his projects.
 His objective is to awaken people to the reality of death, thereby fostering a mindset of living life with caution.